laravel/docs/cashier-paddle.md

 <a name="custom-data"></a>
 #### Custom Data

-You can also pass an array of custom data using the third argument:
+You can also pass an array of custom data using the `customData` method:

     $checkout = $request->user()->subscribe($premium = 12345, 'default')
         ->customData(['key' => 'value'])